elastic/integrations/packages/iis/docs/README.md

 ### webserver

-The `webserver` dataset allows users to retrieve aggregated metrics for the entire webserver.
+The `webserver` data stream allows users to retrieve aggregated metrics for the entire web server.

 An example event for `webserver` looks as following: